-With these versus articles, it always ends up being which appliance would best suit your set of requirements.
+With these verses articles, it always ends up being which appliance would best suit your set of requirements.
 As I can’t know everyone’s requirements, I am just going to talk about the reasoning for my own personal situation.
-I have owned both an air fryer and a halogen oven over the years, and when I compare them both this is what I came out with!
+I have owned both an air fryer and a halogen oven over the years, and when I compare them both, this is what I came out with!

 For me, the halogen oven is too much like a regular oven and doesn’t offer enough over and above that.
 The type of cooking offered is not intense enough to give an “air fried” taste.
 For me, this trumps all the other factors talked about above.
 They don’t make enough of a difference to me to warrant moving over to a halogen oven.
 When compared to a full on air fryer, the halogen oven feels like a watered-down version for me.
 If you want something more inline with a small oven, the halogen oven might be your choice, but this is not the case for me.